QMike0/siyuan-plugin-callout-enhance/assets/TESTITEM.md

 - Progress and phases:
   - Open Notebook (→ Create Snapshot) → Index → Stage A (past label → current label) → Stage B (tombstone orphan → NOTE) → Close temporary notebook → Save Settings
   - Stage A: Merge the subtype of blocks corresponding to the past label with [!LABEL]
-  - Stage A: Merge the subtype of blocks corresponding to the past label with [!LABEL]
+  - Phase B: Merge tombstone labels without a corresponding type into NOTE
   - Unsaved draft of the Callout type list in the settings window should participate in the cleanup (consistent with the current draft)
 - During cleanup in settings:
   - **Callout Types**: red lock hint; search, add, edit, delete, enable toggle, and drag reorder disabled.